 Your Service Manager or DSSAB may have other recommendations about upgrades that have been applied in places like yours or in long-term care homes, community centres, and other buildings they operate.
 They may also have a designated staff person or team who can provide energy reduction strategies and offer assistance.

-HSC has several energy efficiency and conservation oriented programs available, including UMP and Community Champion resident engagement.
+HSC has several energy efficiency and conservation oriented programs available.
 We can assist you in better understanding available incentives and help you with developing RFPs, project management, capital investment and forecasting, and more.

 What are the Basic Steps?

 Here are some steps to consider as you create and implement your Energy Management Plan.
 These steps are discussed in more detail later in this article.